You are here

 - Details of any registered therapeutic goods for diagnosis, prevention or treatment for this indication (Overview table of Tradename(s), holder of the ARTG entry, and the registered indication)

-- Either a justification demonstrating significant benefit over existing therapeutic goods
+- Either a justification demonstrating significant benefit over any registered therapeutic goods

-ORA declaration that there are no existing therapeutic goods in Australia in accordance with ARTG entries on the date of designation lodgement.
+ORA declaration that there are no registered therapeutic goods in Australia in accordance with ARTG entries on the date of designation lodgement.

 Justification of significant benefit